karthikkappagantula/my_tech_notes/aws_learning/README.md

 * Is a service that lets you consolidate multiple AWS accounts in to a single organization - a master account/root container.
 * This makes billing and permissions easier and allows for the creation of managed accounts.
 * Can be further split in to Organization units(OU) which contains accounts - like one OU for each business unit.
+* Attaching policies at Root/OU levels will propagate to all accounts with in that Rote level/OU level respectively(inherit downwards through the heirarchy).
 * Can be operated in either 'Consolidated Billing' or 'All Features' mode.
+  * Consolidated billing - Single AWS usage bill with granular details.
+Helps to achieve usage discounts quicker and efficiently.

 * * *
 ### Service Control Policies
 Service control policies when applied directly or indirectly to AWS accounts define what actions can be performed on what services within that account.